 When the sun shines on solar panels they produce DC power.
 Solar Panels do not work with the heat from the sun, but rather the light.
-A 300w solar panel can produce 300w of energy per hour when the sun shines on the panel.
-Panels should face north in the southern hemisphere and should be angled correctly to maximise the hours the sun shines on the panels.
-In Johannesburg we get about 4 to 6 hours of strong sunshine (peak sun hours) per day, compensating for weaker sunlight in mornings and late afternoons and the occasional clouds passing by.
+A 300w solar panel can produce about 300w of energy per hour when the sun shines on the panel.
+Panels should face north in the southern hemisphere and should be angled correctly to maximise the hours the sun shines on them.
+In Johannesburg we get about 4 to 6 hours of strong sunshine (peak sun hours) per day.

 In an off-grid/back-up system, the DC power is sent to a charge controller and from there to a battery bank for storage.
 The charge controller manages the charging of the batteries.
-An inverter then pulls power from the battery bank and supplies power to the loads (household appliances) when the sun doesn't shine.
+An inverter then pulls power from the battery bank and supplies power to the loads (household appliances) when the sun does not shine.
 It converts 48V DC power to 220V AC power that home appliances use.